crpietschmann/portfolio/_posts/2008-05-30-aspnet_35_create_ajax_extender_controls_using_the_extendercontrol_base_class.markdown

 Here&#39;s the basic JavaScript that will define the client-side JavaScript representation of the ForucExtender control we&#39;re using in this example.
-One thing to remember is that the namespaces and object name in the JavaScript file need to be the same as they are in the server-side .NET code. <em>In case you&#39;re wonderin, there is a way to make the client-side and server-side namespaces different, but that&#39;s beyond the scope of this article.</em>
+One thing to remember is that the namespaces and object name in the JavaScript file need to be the same as they are in the server-side .NET code. *In case you&#39;re wonderin, there is a way to make the client-side and server-side namespaces different, but that&#39;s beyond the scope of this article.*